-On the relevance of colour features in multimedia retrieval (Master Project, Ongoing)
+On the relevance of colour features in multimedia retrieval (Master Project, Finished)

 Cineast, the retrieval engine of the content-based, multimedia retrieval system vitrivr supports colour features since its earliest iterations.

 However, in recent instalments of interactive multimedia retrieval evaluation campaigns, such as the Video Browser Showdown (VBS) and Lifelog Search Challenge (LSC) such colour features rarely contributed to a successful task resolution.

 Nevertheless, colour information is often used in descriptions or tasks of such evaluations.

 To still leverage this colour information, query input as well as feature extraction should be systematically analysed and the results of the analysis might prove useful in the context of staged queries.

 Thus, in a primary step, the current colour feature extraction modules of Cineast have to be systematically investigated, also in the context of human colour perception.